 Under the securities laws of the United States, the Company's directors, executive officers, and any persons holding more than five percent of the Company's Common Stock are required to report their initial ownership of the Company's Common Stock and any subsequent changes in their ownership to the Securities and Exchange Commission ("SEC").
 Specific due dates have been established by the SEC, and the Company is required to disclose in this Information Statement any failure to file by those dates.
-Based upon (i) the copies of Section 16(a) reports that the Company received from such persons for their 2007 fiscal year transactions, the Company believes that there has been compliance with all Section 16(a) filing requirements applicable to such officers, directors, and five-percent beneficial owners for such fiscal year except that Mike Prentice did not timely file Forms 4 on two occasions with respect to six transactions; and Ben Croxton did not timely file Forms 4 on five occasions with respect to seventeen transactions; and UTEK Corporation did not timely file a Form 3 on one occasion with respect to one transaction and Forms 4 on two occasions with respect to two transactions.
-Directors Peter James and David Zazoff also did not timely file their respective Forms 3 upon becoming directors for the Company but are in the process of obtaining EDGAR codes to facilitate such immediate filings.
+Based upon (i) the copies of Section 16(a) reports that the Company received from such persons for their 2007 fiscal year transactions, the Company believes that there has been compliance with all Section 16(a) filing requirements applicable to such officers, directors, and five-percent beneficial owners for such fiscal year.